kingdonb/taking-bartholo/content/index.md

 # REQUIRED

 # The title of the document
-title = "Welcome to Blog"
+title = "Welcome to MOO MOO"

 # OPTIONAL